-- 6. Type a variable name in the CGI Command-Line Arguments field, although there are no values here when passing form data. - Type a variable name for the HTML Connection value. - The program uses this variable in the Generate HTML step that sends a webpage back to the person browsing your website. - 8.
+- 6. Type a variable name in the CGI Command-Line Arguments field, although there are no values here when passing form data. - 7.
+Type a variable name for the HTML Connection value.
+The program uses this variable in the Generate HTML step that sends a webpage back to the person browsing your website.
+8 (Optional) Assign variables to the fields on the Output pages - 8.
 (Optional) Assign variables to the fields on the Output pages.